2called-chaos/gtav-online-ahk/README.md

 * C:\Windows\system32

+## Will I get banned?

+I'm not aware of any bans issued by Rockstar following the usage of AHK-scripts.
+I personally use AHK-scripts within GTA:O since 2014 and did not get banned.
+This is also not the only AHK-script available, I'm sure many are using them.
+At the end it's your call but I'm 99% certain that it wont get you banned.

 ## Usage

 * You should run the game in window(ed fullscreen) or some functions will alt-tab you and will not work properly